ArmstrongLiwox/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

-# Ansible Dynamic Assignments (Include) and Community Roles
+# Ansible Dynamic Assignments (Include) and Community Roles - Armstrong

 In the previous projects we performed configurations using playbooks, roles and imports.